Life, The Universe and Everything

-We live in a universe of energy.
+One thing is clear: We live in a universe of energy.
 The higher the energy level for a closed system, the hotter it gets.
+The ‘temperature‘ of the Big Bang is thought to be around 1032 Β°K. That is a ten with 32 zeros after it:

-100,000,000,000,000,000,000,000,000,000,000 ยฐK
+100,000,000,000,000,000,000,000,000,000,000 Β°K

 May the Force be with Us

-As the universe expanded and cooled, these particles interacted with each other and other particles, such as the Higgs Boson and photons, leading to the formation of the first atoms.
+As the universe expanded and cooled, these particles interacted with each other and other particles like electrons and photonsβ€” these being the constituent components of the electromagnetic force.
+Things started to clear up.

 The Age of Matter